 There is no one cause of CFS because several things may trigger it including viruses, hypertension, immune impairment, and hormonal problems.
 Stress can also play a role and any of these can lead to a person feeling totally exhausted and unable to cope with everyday life.

 Similarly, causes of fibromyalgia can be varied and may include a genetic disposition, since fibromyalgia tends to run in families.
 Infections have also been identified as a potential cause of fibromyalgia and physical or emotional trauma can also be precursors to the condition.

 Symptoms of Chronic Fatigue and Fibromyalgia

 The most common symptom of fibromyalgia is widespread pain, which is often the reason people seek medical advice.
-This pain is usually present throughout the whole body and varies from a dull ache to a sharp or throbbing pain which is felt in muscles, ligaments and around the joints.
+This pain is usually present throughout the whole body and varies from a dull ache to a sharp or throbbing pain that is felt in muscles, ligaments, and around the joints.

 As with chronic fatigue, a symptom of fibromyalgia is fatigue, often caused by sleep being disrupted due to pain.
 Cognitive difficulties can also be present and are often referred to as “fibro fog”.
-Headaches, depression, IBS and menstrual cramps are other symptoms which may be present with fibromyalgia.
+Headaches, depression, IBS, and menstrual cramps are other symptoms that may be present with fibromyalgia.